outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/Kubrick.md

   }
   @Column(size: 5) {
     **Transferable**\
-    Jobs started in one process _can_ be completed by other processes maintaing all other properties.
+    Jobs started in one process _can_ be completed by other processes maintaining all other properties.
   }
 }